itzrahulyadav/DevOps-Notes/Github-Actions/README.md

 ### Workflows

+- Orchestration of all the jobs that will occur in our action.
 - Workflow consist of number of actions that occur in a particular order.
 - Workflow can be triggered after an event occur in Github.
 - A bunch of actions together is called a Job.